chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

    - l(t) (String Length): The number of non-Empty Characters contained in a String.
    - Λ(t) (Word Length): The number of Words contained in a String

 Note the first level is purely syntactical.
 Any non-Empty String *t* will have a String Length *l(t)*.
 However, not every non-Empty String possesses Word Length, *Λ(s)*.
 Word Length contains semantic information.
-While the presence of Word Length does not necessarily mean the String is semantically coherent (see Definition 2.3.2 for precise definition of *semantic coherence*), e.g. "asdf dog fdsa", Word Length does signal an *extension* of Strings into the semantic domain.
+While the presence of Word Length does not necessarily mean the String is semantically coherent (see Definition 2.3.2 for a precise definition of *semantic coherence*), e.g. "asdf dog fdsa", Word Length does signal an *extension* of Strings into the semantic domain.

 With Word Length defined, this notion can be used to simplify notation.
 Similar to the Character Index Notation, a way of referring to Words in Sentences within propositions without excessive quantification is now introduced through Word Index notation.